PavelKisliak/BitSerializer/README.md

 ### How to install
-BitSerializer requires the installation of third-party libraries, this will depend on which archives you need.
+Some archives (JSON, XML and YAML) require third-party libraries, but you can install only the ones which you need.
 The easiest way is to use one of supported package managers, in this case, third-party libraries will be installed automatically.
 Please follow [instructions](#details-of-archives) for specific archives.
 #### VCPKG (MsgPack is not published yet)